LorTho/SprottenGuide/.github/ISSUE_TEMPLATE/user-stories.md

 # Acceptance criteria

-- [ ] This is something that can be verified to show that this user story is satisfied.
+- [ ] This is something that can be verified to show that this mongoUser story is satisfied.

 # Sprint Ready Checklist
 1. - [ ] Acceptance criteria defined